Inspiring Social Change Through Sustainable Health

 N/A

+Wait!
+Did you see that 27% scored "4" in math!
+That is 27% scoring above grade level!
 Congrats to their teacher.
 Ms. Sara Ann Fearon.
 Yes, it's Hip2B Healthy.
 Register at PS221 and your child too can be a top NYC student.

-Hungry!
-Get your Fruit on!
+Hungry?
+Get your fruit on!

-Come to the Hip2B Healthy Market!
+Come to the Hip2B Healthy Market

 Did you know PS 221 offers Metropolitan Opera Guild Urban Voices chorus, keyboard for all students k-2 and ballroom dancing for 5th graders?
 On March 22, our Hip2B Healthy ambassadors raised $ with our first farmstand fundraiser - selling grapes, fresh orange juice, apple cider, New York apples, grape tomatoes, Ronnybrook yogurt drinks, strawberries and plants grown by our very own PS 221 urban farmers!
 Thank you, Jetro Cash and Carry, Ronnybrook, Tree-licious Orchards, Wilklow Orchards, Beth's Farm Kitchen.